nationalarchives/da-tre-dev-documentation/architecture-decision-records/009-GitHub-actions.md

 TDR team has already got a mature implementation of CI/CD pipeline using the GitHub Actions platform, with some examples and reusable workflows available [here](https://github.com/nationalarchives/tdr-github-actions).

-TRE team will run a SPIKE to evaluate the GitHub Actions platform and record the decisions in this document.
+TRE team will run a SPIKE to evaluate the GitHub Actions platform using the GitHub repo [tre-blueprint-test-repository](https://github.com/nationalarchives/tre-blueprint-test-repository) and record the decisions in this document.

 ## Decision